SJTU-IPADS/PowerInfer/README.md

 ```

 ## Model Weights
-As for now, we have't released predictor training code, we suggest you can download the sparse-model from huggingface in the following link.
+As for now, we have not released the predictor training code, we suggest you download the sparse model from huggingface in the following link.
 | Base Model | GGUF Format Link | Original Model |
 |------------|------------------|----------------|
 | LLaMA(ReLU)-2-7B   | [PowerInfer/ReluLLaMA-7B-PowerInfer-GGUF](https://huggingface.co/PowerInfer/ReluLLaMA-7B-PowerInfer-GGUF)    | [SparseLLM/ReluLLaMA-7B](https://huggingface.co/SparseLLM/ReluLLaMA-7B)     |